LinkedInAttic/archetype/_posts/documentation/2012-10-15-getting-started.md

 ## Why Archetype?

-If you haven't already, check out our [introduction blog post](/blog/hello-world/) which will cover some benefits of Archetype.
+If you haven't already, check out our [introductory blog post](/blog/hello-world/) which will cover some benefits of Archetype.

 ## Installation